Work With A Real Estate Professional

 Some important questions to ask when viewing a home include:

-• whether or not the price of the property has been reduced during the listing period
+• Has the price of the property has been reduced during the listing period?

-• whether there have been other offers to purchase
+• Have there been other offers to purchase?

 The answers to these questions help determine how motivated the seller is and give you added leverage in negotiations, should you decide to make an offer.

-We will discuss which home features you absolutely require and which ones are optional for you.
-Our experience with all parts of Cowlitz County will ensure that we will be able to guide you to the ones that match your lifestyle.
+Our experience with all parts of the City of Virginia Beach will ensure that we will be able to help you choose one that matches your lifestyle.

 In addition to the offer, you will need to put up an earnest money deposit as a sign of Good Faith that you are seriously interested in buying the home.
-That deposit becomes a part of the purchase price and will be held in an escrow account and credited back to you at closing toward your closing costs or down payment.
-The amount of earnest money varies.
-However, it is normally 1 – 2% of the sales price of the home.
+That deposit is held in an escrow account and will then be credited back to you so that it can be applied at closing.
+The amount of earnest money is normally about 1-2% of the sales price of the home, however this amount varies.

 We recommend that the purchase of the home be contingent upon a satisfactory home inspection.
 We will include an Inspection Contingency Addendum to the Purchase and Sale Agreement allowing you the opportunity to perform a home inspection.
 The seller is required to provide you with a Property Disclosure, which states what is included, what is not included, what is working, and what is not working in the home.